Skip to content

 Apply for a hardship payment

-If you're struggling with money because of a sanction, you can:
+If you're struggling with money because of a high-level sanction, you may be able to apply for a hardship payment:

 If you think you've been unfairly sanctioned